kevinoh45TuD/pp1_zoo_website/README.md

 - FireAlpaca software was used to create the art for the favicon icons [FireAlpaca](https://firealpaca.com)

+### Color Palette

+- Coolors was used to initially pick colors for websites color palette [Coolors](https://coolors.co)

+- ColorSpace was used to generate updated color palette based on initially picked colors [ColorSpace](https://mycolor.space)

+- EightShapes Contrast Grid was used to test contrast of color palette [EightShapes](https://contrast-grid.eightshapes.com)

 ### Media

 - Pexels was used to source free to use photos and video for both the 'Animals' and 'Gallery' pages [Pexels](https://www.pexels.com)